Keegan O'Toole

 Keegan Daniel O'Toole (born May 9, 2001) is an American freestyle and folkstyle wrestler who competes at 74 kilograms.
 In freestyle, he was the 2023 U23 World Champion and the 2021 U20 World Champion.
 In folkstyle, he is a two-time NCAA Division I national champion out of the University of Missouri.

 Career

 Early life

 Born and raised in the state of Wisconsin, O'Toole attended Arrowhead High School in Hartland, Wisconsin, graduating in 2020 as the second-ranked recruit in the nation.
 During his time as a high school wrestler, O'Toole went on to become the eighteenth athlete to claim four WIAA state titles, going 49–0 as a senior.
 He was the top-ranked wrestler at 160 pounds in 2019.
-Before attending the University of Missouri (NCAA Division I), he was named the Junior Dan Hodge Trophy and Wisconsin's Dave Schultz High School Excellence award winner.
+Before attending the University of Missouri, he was named the Junior Dan Hodge Trophy and Wisconsin's Dave Schultz High School Excellence award winner.

 University of Missouri

 2020–2021

 Before the season started, O'Toole claimed the U20 US National championship in freestyle.

 A true freshman, O'Toole racked up a 9–0 record in dual meets during regular season, competing solely along the Mid-American Conference due to COVID-19 restrictions.
 After claiming the Conference title, O'Toole competed at the NCAA tournament, where after making the quarterfinals, he was knocked into consolations by eventual finalist and third-seeded Jake Wentzel from Pittsburgh.
 He then notably stunned second-ranked Anthony Valencia from ASU by technical fall and fifth-ranked Zach Hartman from Bucknell by major decision before claiming third-place with a win over tenth-seeded Travis Wittlake from the Oklahoma State University, becoming an All-American and closing out the year at 19–1.

 O'Toole repeated as the U20 US national champion, and then claimed the U20 world championship with a technical fall in the final, pinning 2020 Olympian and 2019 U23 World Champion Turan Bayramov in the quarterfinals.